0x4f53/gitlab-patches/README.md

 ./gitlab-patches -h

 Usage of ./gitlab-patches:
-  -json
+  -output
-        Save as line-separated JSON in a file (filename format: <01-01-2024-0>.json) -max int
+        Save as line-separated JSON in a file (default file format: <01-01-2024-0>.json) -max int
-        Maximum number of commits to grab from GitLab API (max: 1000) (default 100) -per int
+        Maximum number of commits to grab from GitLab API (default 1000) -per int
-        Results to grab per page from GitLab API (max: 100) (default 100)
+        Results to grab per page from GitLab API (default 1000)
 ```

 # Examples